Anirudh Thapa: 2017–18 season

 Thapa returned to Chennaiyin on 31 May 2017, after his loan spell with Minerva Punjab.
-He was named in the squad for the 2017-18 Indian Super League season which commenced from 17 November 2017.
+He was named in the squad for the 2017–18 Indian Super League season which commenced from 17 November 2017.
 He made his first appearance of the season against Pune City on 3 December 2017, coming on as a 76th-minute substitute for Bikramjit Singh in a 1-0 win.
 He scored his first goal for Chennaiyin against NorthEast United in a 3-1 loss.
 On 25 January 2018, he produced a man of the match performance against defending champions ATK for which he received great plaudits.
 Former Chennaiyin head coach John Gregory even stated Thapa "as the next big thing in Indian football".
 On 10 March 2018, he scored his second goal of the season against Goa in the 1st leg of the semi-final playoffs.
 He played in the final on 17 March 2018, against Bengaluru, coming on as a substitute as Chennaiyin won by the margin of 3-2, thus winning him his first league title.

 2018–19 season

 After his breakthrough season, 2018–19 Indian Super League season was a learning curve for Thapa, who was a regular fixture in the starting line-up.
 Chennaiyin, with just nine points, finished a lowly 10th on the points table.
 His form, perhaps, took a hit because of the non-stop football he has played for the past 12 months.
-He played 18 matches for the club in the ISL season, from which he started 12 of them.
+He played 18 matches for the club in that season, from which he started 12.
 He also made 8 appearances for the club in the 2019 AFC Cup, scoring a deflected goal against Abahani on 30 April 2019, but Chennaiyin failed to qualify from the group stage.

 2019–20 season

 After a disappointing last season, Chennaiyin qualified for the playoffs by finishing 4th on the points table.
-Thapa was the centre of their resurgence as he amassed 1 goal and 6 assists during the season.
+Thapa was the centre of their resurgence as he amassed 1 goal and 6 assists during the 2019–20 Indian Super League season.
 However Chennaiyin lost in the final to ATK by the margin of 3-1 on 14 March 2020.
 After the conclusion of the season, Thapa stated that "he felt an improvement in his individual game".